CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/personalization.md

 A personalization object represents a collection of related data.
-For example the object `address` will have information about the street address, city and country of the target destination, accessed seperately by using the object name, followed by a dot and then the name of the specific field, eg., `$address.city`, `$address.country` et cetera.
+For example the object `address` will have information about the street address, city and country of the target destination, accessed separately by using the object name, followed by a dot and then the name of the specific field, eg., `$address.city`, `$address.country` et cetera.

 Magento object are related to each other.
 A customer can have multiple orders,